bitovi/academy/src/react-native/06-building-custom-components/building-custom-components.md

 ### Exercise 2

-- Update the `ListItemProps` type to enforce a `key` and `name` property of the appropriate primitive type.
+- Update the `ListItemProps` type to enforce a `name` prop of the appropriate primitive type.
-- Update the `ListItem` component to use the `ListItemProps` as its input type and return the `name` property of the a `state` index.
+- Update the `ListItem` component to use the `ListItemProps` and returns the `<Text>` element.
-- Update the `StateList` component to use the `ListItem` component handle each state index.
+- Update the `StateList` component to use the `ListItem` component to handle each state item.

 ### Solution 2